jaamestaay/M2R-Group-29/README.md

-# M2R Group 29: Scientific Machine Learning
+# Scientific Machine Learning: Neural Networks and Neural Differential Equations

-This is the GitHub repository for the MATH50002 Group Research Project (M2R) on Scientific Machine Learning by Group 29 (Jiaru (Eric) Li, James Tay, Xinyan Wang, Tianshi Liu, Jiankuan Liu).
+This is the GitHub repository for the MATH50002 Group Research Project (M2R) by Group 29.
 You can find all relevant codes, figures, and LaTeX files here.

+Group Members:

+- Jiaru (Eric) Li (CID: 02216531)
+- James Tay (CID: 02015786)
+- Xinyan Wang (CID: 02205857)
+- Jiankuan Liu (CID: 02215415)
+- Tianshi Liu (CID: 02218664)

+Group Supervisor:

+- Dr Sheehan Olver

 The outline of our report is detailed below.